apache/flink/docs/content.zh/release-notes/flink-1.13.md

 ##### [FLINK-20752](https://issues.apache.org/jira/browse/FLINK-20752)

-The Failure Rate Restart Strategy was allowing 1 less restart per interval as configured.
+The Failure Rate Restart Strategy was allowing 1 less restart per interval than configured.
 Users wishing to keep the current behavior should reduce the maximum number of allowed failures per interval by 1.